TheOdinProject/curriculum/new_org/web_development_101/how_are_websites_built.md

-# How Are Websites Built?
+# How Are Websites Actually Built?
+*Estimated Time: 2-4 hrs*

+You've spent a lot of time learning all the component pieces of a web application.
+In the Rails project, you were (hopefully) able to actually build one.
+This lesson is a step back so you can get a chance to breathe and see the forest instead of being lost in the trees.

+You will be building applications either for yourself or someone else, and in either case that application will be part of a greater project with some sort of user-focused goal, i.e. what does it enable the user to do?
+So it should be pretty obvious that the application is just a part of a larger whole, and in the real world you'll be interacting with multiple people during the process of its creation.

+We've mentioned that Rails lets you develop applications very quickly and have thrown around the term "Agile Development", but now you'll get a chance to take a deeper look at that term and what it means.
+You'll also zoom out even more

+## You Will Need To Understand:
+* What are the major components of a Rails application?
+* What is Waterfall Development?
+* What is Waterfall good for?
+* What is Agile Development?
+* What is Agile good for?
+* Why does testing fit well into an Agile methodology?
+* What does DRY mean?
+* What is a user "Role"?
+* What is a "User Story"?
+* What's the difference between a "Feature" and a story?
+* At what stage of a startup should you start building your web app?
+* What members of a team typically work together to produce a web application?

+## Your Assignment:
-You've got an idea of what the pieces look like, now it's time to see how they all dance together in a typical Ruby on Rails application.
-Read through [The Anatomy of a Web Application](http://www.buildingwebapps.com/transcript/79327-anatomy-of-a-web-application) (you can listen to audio of it by clicking the link on the left side) and pay particular attention to what's happening on the client vs the server side.
-It gets a bit more into the guts of what Rails is doing, and this will be a valuable first step towards understanding what you'll be building later on.
+1. Start by refreshing your understanding the web application itself by reading through [The Anatomy of a Web Application](http://www.buildingwebapps.com/transcript/79327-anatomy-of-a-web-application) (you can listen to audio of it by clicking the link on the left side) and pay particular attention to what's happening on the client vs the server side.
+It gets a bit more into the guts of what Rails is doing, and this will be valuable for understanding what you'll be building later on.

-## Macro Level: From Client to Developer and Back

-TODO: client team handoff, scrum, cards/stories, gogo, circle back, scrum.... debrief.

-## Micro Level: What You Do as the Developer

-TODO: tech used, who gets spoken to, where debugs are usually needed, when tests are written, how deployment goes, interactions with other team members.

-*Are you an experienced developer?
-We'd love to find out what exactly the life cycle of a project looks like.
-Please [email us](mailto:curriculum@theodinproject.com) if we can do a quick interview about it and post it here!
-If you know of a good interview on the web that does the same thing, please let us know about that as well.*
+2. Zoom out a bit to get a bigger picture of software development methodologies by starting at [minute 36 of this Berkeley SAAS course video lecture](http://www.youtube.com/watch?v=Fr-B4xHZRzY&list=PLuCVssMJ_UI1DneCzaU7BpAy94CvQQgGq&index=1).
+You'll also get a perspective of how and why Rails fits well into Agile methodologies.
+1. Read Lee Edwards' answer to the Quora question ["What's an Efficient Web App Development Process"](http://www.quora.com/Ruby-on-Rails/Whats-an-efficient-web-app-development-process) to get better acquainted with the actual flow of app production.
+He is a developer at Pivotal Labs, which uses Agile Development methodologies.
+2. Zoom out even more and think a bit more about the startups building web applications by reading through the [ThoughtBot Playbook](http://playbook.thoughtbot.com/), an online playbook for how to build a product (and work with ThoughtBot, of course).

+## Additional Resources
+* [RailsApps' brief guide to Startup Project Management](http://railsapps.github.io/rails-project-management.html) contains helpful tools, links, and terminology
+* Get a more general sense of Agile Development from the [About.com Agile Development entry](http://ruby.about.com/od/rubyonrails/a/agile.htm).